jonlives/knife-spork/plugins/Git.md

 - Default: `master`

 #### auto_push
-An optional true / false parameter indicating whether or not changes should be automatically comitted and pushed to Git
+An optional true / false parameter indicating whether or not subcommands manipulating environment, role, node, databag files should be automatically comitted and pushed to Git

 - Type: `Boolean`
 - Default: `false`